Sifchain/realityspiral/docs/AI_Agents_UI_Interface_Documentation.md

 This use case focuses on the agent's ability to analyze a repository's security aspects and suggest targeted improvements.
 By addressing authentication, code vulnerabilities, dependency management, and configuration issues, the agent provides actionable insights to enhance repository security.

 **When to Use:**
 This is ideal when there are concerns about vulnerabilities, risks to sensitive data, or the need to implement stronger security protocols.
-It’s especially useful before releasing new features or after identifying potential security incidents.
+It's especially useful before releasing new features or after identifying potential security incidents.

 Prompt Example 2: